 - A Microsoft Azure subscription

-- A service connection to your Azure account.
-You can use either:
+- Azure Resource Manager service connection to your Azure account.

-- Azure CLI installed on the computer(s) that run the build and release agent.
-See Install the Azure CLI.
+- Microsoft hosted agents have Azure CLI pre-installed.
+However if you are using private agents, install Azure CLI on the computer(s) that run the build and release agent.
 If an agent is already running on the machine on which the Azure CLI is installed, restart the agent to ensure all the relevant stage variables are updated.

 |Azure Connection Type||Required.
 Select the type of service connection used to define the connection to Azure.
 Choose Azure Classic or Azure Resource Manager.
 This parameter is shown only when the selected task version is 0.* as Azure CLI task v1.0 supports only Azure Resource Manager (ARM) subscriptions.|